Yigal/courses-stats-part-2/chapter3.md

 This is the same scenario as the previous question.
 [Caucasian birth weight at a certain hospital had a mean of 3369 grams and a standard deviation of 567 grams](https://academic.oup.com/aje/article-abstract/141/12/1177/148415?redirectedFrom=fulltext).
 Imagine there's a new illegal drug, methacaine.
 We want to know if when women take methcaine in pregnancy it causes lower birth weight.

 In the last year a hundred Caucasian women gave birth while addicted to methacaine in that hospital.
 The mean birth weight for them was 2965 grams.
-With a statistical significance of 5%, can we say that methacaine causes low birth weight?
+With a statistical significance of 5%, can we say that methacaine causes lower birth weight?

 `@hint`
 - Under the null hypothesis we'd expect the mean of a sample of a hundred births to be the same as the population mean (3369 gr.), normally distributed at a standard deviation of $\sigma\_{mean} = \frac{\sigma\_{single}}{\sqrt{n}} = 56.7 gr$